 Tucked away on this edition of the album is a live version of Never Had A Dream Come True taken from S Club Party Live (a VHS/DVD release).

 I don’t think that this album breaks any new territory, and its redeeming feature is that huge opening song.
 The downside of the album is its length.
-Had this have been a 10/11 track album, it would have been a little more cherry-picked, and therefore not contain some of the still good but not exactly inspiring tracks.
-There are some clear winners, and some clear fillers here.

 Paul Cattermole quit S Club 7 during this album, which may have led to Stronger, Show Me Your Colours, and Summertime Feeling being dropped as singles.